elbosso/expect-dialog-ca/docs/content.md

     Skip specification of custom OIDs
   * *-g*
     Generate template for ca_presets.ini and stop execution afterwards
+  * *-e*
+    Use elliptic curve instead of RSA private key (shows a menu for selecting the corresponding parameter set if -s is not also present).
   * *-h*
     Print some help text
 * [install_ca_certificate.sh](../install_ca_certificate.sh)